-For the four-year course leading to certificate or to the Th.M. degree, a minimum of 200 grade points is required.
+For the four-year course leading to certificate or to the Th.M. degree, a minimum grade point average of 1.5 is required.
 Grades of each semester are considered as a separate unit, but in some courses credit must be established for the second semester before credit is recognized for the first; for example, credit must be established in Hebrew 202 before credit is recognized in Hebrew 201.